holmes1412/workflow-major/docs/en/about-service-management.md

 }
 ~~~

 Please note that these functions can be called in any scenario.
-They are completely thread-safe and takes effect in real time.
+They are completely thread-safe and takes effect instantly.
-When the task is created, the upstream target selection has already completed.
+When a task is created, the upstream target selection has already completed.
 In the HTTP task, if the selected target is 127.0.0.1:8000, then the content in the Host header of the request is 127.0.0.1:8000 instead of www.sogou.com.
 Therefore, you may modify it if necessary:

 ~~~cpp
     WFHttpTask *task = WFTaskFactory::create_http_task("http://www.sogou.com/index.html", ...);